therealnicoroshi/modlist/README.md

   3. Run at a lower resolution.

-  4. Lower the grass density in 'Explore Virtual Folder/Net Script Framework/Plugins/GrassControlConfig.txt/OverwriteMinGrassSize = 65' by INCREASING this number to something like 75-80.
+  4. Lower the grass density in 'Explore Virtual Folder/Net Script Framework/Plugins/GrassControlConfig.txt/OverwriteMinGrassSize = 65' by INCREASING this number to something like 75-80

-#### ❗I have been able to stack frame generators in my personal game I did this by running PureDarks Latest upscaler/ frame gen AIO using DLSS Upscaling and FSR 3.1 Frame generation.
-I then ran Lossless scaling on top of that on adaptivewith target frame rate at 144 (my monitor is 144Hz).
-This yields a nearly ghost free 144 FPS with this mod list.
-Check out my live streams on YT for examples at 3440x1440 resolution❗

    ## *Some Users have reported being able to run this list on hardware BELOW the minimum I feel it needs*